-- (a) to develop pedo-transfer functions suitable for calculating these different fractions in soils from soil parameters that are simple to analyse (e.g. Total P or C in the soil) (Ulrich and Khanna 1968, Ulrich 1972), and - (b) to develop a purpose-based analytical method such as to determine available P, where specific chemical extraction procedures are employed.
-A typical example of this approach is the wide use methods for quantifying available soil P in agriculture.
+-to develop pedo-transfer functions suitable for calculating these different fractions in soils from soil parameters that are simple to analyse (e.g. Total P or C in the soil) (Ulrich and Khanna 1968, Ulrich 1972), and

+-to develop a purpose-based analytical method such as to determine available P, where specific chemical extraction procedures are employed.
+A typical example of this approach is the widely use methods for quantifying available soil P in agriculture.
 These soil testing methods are specifically designed for recommending suitable doses of fertilizer inputs to crops.
 The most commonly used methods are outlined in Table 9.
-These methods include simple extraction with water (water extracts from soils which have accumulated high amounts of P through fertilizer inputs in easily dissolved forms), mild exchange of P present on solid surfaces (anion resin methods), mild extractants using anions (lactate methods Egner and Riehm, bicarbonate method by Olsen et al; fluoride methods - Bray; acid methods - Mehlich; and many others), methods described by Kuo (1996).
-To predict fertilizer demand of annual crops in agricultural soils, the amount of P obtained by chemical extractants is related to plant P uptake, which is measured through biomass growth and P concentration in plant tissue.
+These methods include simple extraction with water (water extracts from soils which have accumulated high amounts of P through fertilizer inputs in easily dissolved forms), mild exchange of P present on solid surfaces (anion resin methods), mild extractants using anions (lactate methods by Egner and Riehm, bicarbonate method by Olsen et al; fluoride methods by Bray and others; acid methods by Mehlich and others), and many other methods described by Kuo (1996).
+To predict fertilizer demand of annual crops in agricultural soils, the amount of P obtained by chemical extractants is related to growth responses and plant P uptake, which is measured through biomass growth and P concentration in plant tissue.
 Through suitable regression and other statistical methods, critical soil test values are then derived.
 Evidently, the purpose and usefulness of such methods for forest soils are highly questionable.
 Firstly, the annual P uptake is extremely difficult, if not impossible to quantify, since new tree tissue can also be built with P that has been stored within the tree or mycorrhiza, or has been retranslocated from ageing or senescing tissues.
 Thus the system is much more buffered against short-term fluctuations in P supply from soil.
-Secondly, owing to the fact that P is commonly not applied to stimulate short-term growth where crop production cycles span many decades, soil analyses are carried out to determine the medium- to long-term P supplying capacity of forest ecosystems.
+Secondly, owing to the fact that P is commonly not applied to stimulate shortterm growth because crop production cycles span many decades, any soil analysis should provide information on the medium- to long-term P supplying capacity of forest ecosystems.
 Hence, there is a need to review the currently available methods used to assess their limitations and advantages with regard to this objective.